artsy/README/hiring/interviewing.md

 ### "On-site" Interview

-During your "on-site", you will participate in four 30 minute interviews, and one 60 minute interview:
+During your "on-site," you will usually participate in four 30 minute interviews and one 60 minute interview:

 #### 1. Hiring Manager